Marcraphael12/Marc-New-Portofolio/README.md

 ![mobile](./images/mobile.png)

-in this portofolio you will see all the projects that I have already done, with various programming languages such as: JavaScript, HTML & CSS, Ruby ... etc. I hope you will be satisfied with the work accomplished!
+in this portofolio you will see all the projects that I have already done, with various programming languages such as: JavaScript, HTML & CSS, Ruby... etc. I hope you will be satisfied with the work accomplished!

 ## Built With

-- Major languages : HTML/CSS;
+- Major languages : HTML/CSS, JavaScript;
 - IDE : VisualStudio Code, Atom;
 - Web Browsers : Firefox, Google Chrome;